KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$t \in [a,b]$$

-where the interval $h$, this can be defined as
+where the step size $h$, this can be defined as

 $$h = \frac{b-a}{n}$$